G-Milzink/CI_PP2_GS/README.md

 - Displays a simple form with wich the user can send and email to the developer by entering their name, email adress and a  short message.
 - The form will submit only when all three fields have been filled out.
 - Once the user submitss their message the submit button will change it text content to 'working' to inform the user that their request is being processed.
-- Once the message has been sent the user is presented with a 'thank you' message and a link to the home page.
+- Once the message has been sent the user is presented with confirmation.
+- user stories covered: 5, 11

 <details><summary>Contact (form)</summary>
 <img src="docs/features/contact/ft_contact.webp">